• Home

 Center for Small Towns (University of Minnesota, Morris) and Upper Minnesota Valley Regional Development Commission

-This brochure provides publicly available data for the city of Watson relating to population, housing, school enrollment trends, and the amount of employment and industry in the community (2010/2011).
+This brochure provides publicly available data for the city of Clinton relating to population, housing, school enrollment trends, and the amount of employment and industry in the community (2010/2011).
 This was a collaboration between the Center for Small Towns and the Upper Minnesota Valley Regional Development Commission.

 Center for Small Towns (University of Minnesota, Morris) and Upper Minnesota Valley Regional Development Commission

-2010 Census Community Data Brochure- City of Milan
+2010 Census Community Data Brochure- Swift County

 Center for Small Towns (University of Minnesota, Morris) and Upper Minnesota Valley Regional Development Commission